Ireland’s cheapest student towns

 5. Athlone

-A fantastic student hotspot full of bustling nightlife along the river Shannon, Athlone sits as the fifth most affordable student town.
-Although it is one of the more pricier places to socialise as a student, the cost of groceries and rent are on the lower end of the scale.
+A fantastic student hotspot full of bustling nightlife along the river Shannon, Athlone claimed fifth most affordable student town again in 2024.
+Although it is one of the more pricier places to socialise as a student, the cost of groceries and rent are on the mid to lower end of the scale.

-Long hailed as one of the best college towns in Ireland, Galway earned seventh most affordable place in our guide.
+Long hailed as one of the best college towns in Ireland, Galway has moved up from seventh place last year to earn sixth most affordable town in 2024.

 8. Carlow